-When a Rocket is in crisis, we're here for you.
 The CASE team serves as a first line of support when a student is in need.
-We provide emotional support and connect students to resources for academic and personal success.
-Students can setup 1:1 meetings to discuss their challenges and develop a holistic plan to meet their needs.
+We connect students to resources and provide guidance to support their success at UToledo.
+Students can work in collaboration with the CASE staff to develop a plan to address their challenges.